 Sometimes you need someone to help you and see the greatness in you.
 Sometimes you need to lose the expert hat.
 Seek out a mentor or advocate in your organization who believes in you.
 Sometimes we need someone external to mirror to us our truth.

 5. Share your expertise and focus on giving value

 When you tutor younger or less experienced people, it helps you realize how far you’ve come and how much knowledge you have to impart.
 Focus on the people you want to help.
-It is especially useful for people who feel they have to chase for new diplomas or certifications to one day know ”enough” or be ” qualified enough”.
+It is beneficial for people who feel they have to chase for new diplomas or certifications to one day know ”enough” or be ” qualified enough.”

-When we fail to measure up to such people, we feel inadequate so if you are constantly seeking out training or certifications because you think you need to improve your skills in order to succeed and to be ready.
+When we fail to measure up to such people, we feel inadequate, so if you are constantly seeking out training or certifications because you think you need to improve your skills to succeed and be ready.
 Let me tell you one thing.
 No one is.
-We try we fail we learn and we rise again.
-Release the validation you think you should give yourself, you don’t need it and trust me you will never wake up and feel ready.
-Stop comparing yourself to others and just focus on doing your best
+We try, we fail, we learn, and we rise again.
+Release the validation you think you should give yourself; you don’t need it and trust me, you will never wake up and feel ready.
+Stop comparing yourself to others and focus on doing your best

 7. Use affirmations and positive feedback

-“I awaken to my own radiance and I allow this radiance to be shared with the world.
-What I don’t have, what I don’t know and what I am not good at, does not prevent me from sharing what I do have, what I do know and what I am good at doing.
-I am a xxxx (just replace by your work, passion…) because it is my birthright.
+“I awaken to my own radiance, and I allow this radiance to be shared with the world.
+What I don’t have, what I don’t know, and what I am not good at does not prevent me from sharing what I do have, what I know, and what I am good at doing.
+I am an XXXX (replace by your work, passion…) because it is my birthright.
 I don’t need validation nor justification.
-I am a good xxx because I chose to be a xxx and because I give it my best and my best is always enough “
+I am a good xxx because I chose to be xxx.
+I always do my best, and my best is always enough. “

 8. Shift your thoughts to positive thoughts anchored in facts.